For information on graduate degree programs, contact the Office of Graduate Admissions 215.951.2943 gradadm@PhilaU.edu; www.PhilaU.edu/graduate

 - International English Language Testing System exam (IELTS): Minimum of 6.5

-- Proof of successful completion within the last year from an accredited English language program approved by Philadelphia University.
-For a current listing, visit the International Admissions website.
-Applicants who meet all admissions requirements but lack the minimum English Language proficiency may be granted conditional admission.
-Conditionally admitted students begin their studies in the University’s Intensive English Language program (IEP).
-IEP students must complete a minimum of Level 5 in order to begin their degree program.
+- Proof of successful completion within the last year from an accredited English language program also approved by Philadelphia University.
+For a current listing, please visit the International Admissions website.

 Students may be admitted to a particular graduate program under one of the following acceptance classifications: